 As of June 30, 2023, we had total outstanding borrowings of (i) \$67.5 million principal amount under the Term Loan Facility (as defined in Note 7 to the audited consolidated financial statements) and (ii) \$2.3 million principal amount under the convertible term loan.
 As of June 30, 2022, we had total outstanding debt of \$71.3 million in principal amount under the Term Loan Facility and \$2.3 under the Convertible Term Loan.
-As of June 30, 2023 and 2022, the interest rate on the Term Loan Facility was 6.95% and 3.83%, respectively.
+As of June 30, 2022, the interest rate on the Term Loan Facility was 6.95% and 3.83%, respectively.

-We are exposed to changes in interest rates as a result of our variable-rate borrowings under the 2021 Credit Agreement.
-Generally, the Company may designate specific borrowings under the 2021 Credit Agreement as either base rate borrowings or Secured Overnight Financing Rate ("SOFR") borrowings.
+We are exposed to changes in interest rates as a result of our variable-rate borrowings under the 2021 Credit Agreement as either base rate borrowings or Secured Overnight Financing Rate ("SOFR") borrowings.
 We amended our 2021 Credit Agreement during the fourth quarter ended June 30, 2023 to replace the London Interbank Offered Rate ("LIBOR") reference rate with SOFR prior to the discontinuance of LIBOR.
 As of June 30, 2023, based on our secured net leverage ratio, the margins of our borrowings under the Term Loan Facility and Revolving Credit Facility (as defined in Note 7 to the audited consolidated financial statements) were (a) 0.75% for alternate base rate borrowings and (b) 1.75% for Term SOFR borrowings.